atarr3/campvideo-data/README.md

 ### Python Dependencies
 #### dlib
-Windows users must build the ``dlib`` package from its [GitHub repository](https://github.com/davisking/dlib).
+Windows users must build and install the ``dlib`` package from its [GitHub repository](https://github.com/davisking/dlib).
 After cloning the repository, navigate to the folder and enter

 ```sh
 python setup.py install --no DLIB_GIF_SUPPORT